8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: Nutrisystem

 Pretty soon you’re going to be an old hand at the Nutrisystem weight loss program.
 But right now, you’re a newbie and, like any new undertaking, it can be just a bit confusing.
 No worries: There’s always a learning curve at the beginning of anything new, and you have plenty of help to get adjusted.

 Start here with a little guidance from Nutrisystem counselor Lucrecia Brown.
 She is an old hand at helping brand new customers navigate the program to achieve ultimate weight loss success.
 We asked Lucrecia to tell us the most common weight loss program challenges newbies experience—and how they can overcome any obstacle.

 Here’s how to beat any quick weight loss challenge you’ll face:

-- Follow the FreshStart Week 1 Tracker first!
-Your first week is designed to help you lose weight fast, which is great weight loss motivation, but it won’t happen if you’re not following the right tracker!
+- Follow the Week 1 Guide first!
+Your first seven days are a One-Week Reboot designed to help you lose weight fast,* which is great weight loss motivation.
+However, it won’t happen if you’re not following the right tracker.

-- Check out this helpful article: Everything You Need to Know About Your First Week of FreshStart >
+- Check out this helpful article: Everything You Need to Know About Your First Week of Nutrisystem>

 - Still confused?
 Contact a Nutrisystem weight loss counselor by phone or via chat to help you sort it out.